PlayStation Vue: The master guide to Sony’s internet TV service

 PlayStation Vue is Sony's answer to live TV without the need for a cable or satellite TV subscription.
 To help you understand the service, it's plans, and numerous features, we've created this handy guide.

-PlayStation Vue is one of the primary options available for the ever-growing tribe of cord cutters who hate cable but musthave live TV.
-Vuebegan life in March 2015 as a service primarily geared toward those with PlayStation gaming consoles, but since then the service has gone through a number of changes.
-Channels have come and gone, pricing has shifted, and the list of features and supported streaming devices continues to grow.
+PlayStation Vue is one of many options available for the ever-growing tribe of cord cutters who hate cable but must have live TV.
+Vue began life in March 2015 as a service primarily geared toward those with PlayStation gaming consoles, but since then the service has gone through a number of changes.
+Channels have come and gone, pricing has shifted, and — though the service hasn’t attracted as many users as Sony (or its stockholders) would like — the list of features and supported streaming devices continues to grow.

 Pricing and channel packages

-In early July 2018, PlayStation Vue raised prices — as did multiplelive TV streaming rivals— by $5 per package, easily making Sony’s service one of the priciest ways to get your live TV fix online.
+Effective July 24, 2018, PlayStation Vue raised prices — as did multiple live TV streaming rivals — by $5 per package, easily making Sony’s service one of the priciest ways to get your live TV fix online.